Shopify/checkout-sheet-kit-android/README.md

     override fun onWebPixelEvent(event: PixelEvent) {
         // Called when a web pixel event is emitted in checkout.
         // Use this to submit events to your analytics system, see below.
     }

+    override fun onShowFileChooser(
+        webView: WebView,
+        filePathCallback: ValueCallback<Array<Uri>>,
+        fileChooserParams: FileChooserParams,
+    ): Boolean {
+        // Called to tell the client to show a file chooser.
+This is called to handle HTML forms with 'file' input type,
+        // in response to the user pressing the "Select File" button.
+        // To cancel the request, call filePathCallback.onReceiveValue(null) and return true.
+    }

     override fun onPermissionRequest(permissionRequest: PermissionRequest) {